chhuang-one/sqxclib/doc/SqxcSql.md

 ## Setup SqxcSql

-SqxcSql can generate INSERT or UPDATE SQL statements, which can be switched using sqxc_ctrl().
+SqxcSql can generate INSERT or UPDATE SQL statements, which can be set using sqxc_ctrl().
+In this case, the parameters of sqxc_ctrl() are control code and SQL table name.

 | SQL statement | sqxc_ctrl() control code  |
 | ------------- | ------------------------- |